modcomlearning/pythonapi/README.md

 #### NB: on above screen please see the link of your API. in my case (modcom1.pythonanywhere.com), this page will also help to be reloading our Page.

 ### Step 4
-### Creating the Database, From the dashboard, click Databases From the TOP BAR, Setup database passwords and Press Initialize, You get into below Page, Here we can see a database with default name i.e yourusername$databasname.
+### Creating the Database, From the dashboard, click Databases From the TOP BAR, Setup database passwords and Press Initialize, NB: Please save the host, username, password, and database name
+### You get into below Page, Here we can see a database with default name i.e yourusername$databasname.

 #### Below page appears,
 ![q10](https://user-images.githubusercontent.com/66998462/180137168-e04ca2f6-1f21-413a-9d61-b0f33c8e3741.png)